 California is now demonstrating impressive outcomes from the implementation of its climate policies.
 After the first decade of AB32 implementation, California's economy is growing while carbon pollution is declining.
 With innovative advancements in clean energy and energy efficiency, the state is well on the way to meeting its renewable energy target.

 The successful outcomes of AB 32 has helped California fulfil a climate leadership role at the subnational level.
-California has a climate and energy portfolio with an excellent foundation from which to grow, aligning with our national and international policies which include:
+California has a climate and energy portfolio with an excellent foundation from which to grow, aligning with climate policies around the world, which include:

-- Implementing California's climate policies, the centerpiece of which is a cap-and-trade program,that was extended until 2030.
+- Expanding the scope of its climate policies, the centerpiece of which is a cap-and-trade program that was extended until 2030.

 - Establishing complementary policies, incentives, and market rules that help the state transition to a low-carbon, clean energy economy through promoting renewables and modernizing and automating energy options in the state.

-- Partnering with other regions and stakeholders, to share California's lessons and experiences from the state's early adoption of comprehensive climate and energy policies.
+- Partnering with other regions and stakeholders, including indigenous peoples, to share California's lessons and experiences from the state's early adoption of comprehensive climate and energy policies.
 Oregon, for example, is poised to model its carbon pricing program on California’s experience, and is interested in eventually linking to California’s carbon market.